 There are many tenets of drafting I want to discuss, but if there is one that you take home with you it’s this:

-I was tempted to write that multiple times because it’s just so dang important and easy to lose in the mix.
+I’ve hammered this point across articles and podcasts for years now and it’s for good reason.
 As we prepare for drafts, we’re overwhelmed with different rankings and projections, from a site awarding “most accurate experts” that are determined from their pre-season rankings and how they played through the entire season (Spoiler alert: Those are best ball rankings, not draft rankings!) to a collection of projections that make you feel comfortable grabbing a pitcher because “he’ll give me a 3.80 ERA” or a hitter on your bench that gives you just enough RBI or Runs to make his spot worthwhile.

 This is all a lie.

 I’m willing to bet that you won’t be rostering at least 30% of the team you drafted by June 1st.
 Go back and look at your drafts from previous seasons and you’ll quickly see how few picks panned out in the back half of your draft.
-You should be drafting in a way that not only expects this, but plans around it.
+You should be drafting in a way that not only expects this but plans around it from the start.

 Think of yourself, the astute, smart, dashing fantasy manager.
-In the 20th round, you drafted Brad Keller because the projections say he’s destined for a 3.85 ERA and 1.25 WHIP this year.
-What you’ll realize on May 15th is that Keller won’t perform at a 3.80 ERA across each start.
-Sure, the expected average at the end of the year is a 3.80 ERA and 1.20 WHIP, but on May 15th, that’s a 4.46 ERA and 1.32 WHIP.
+In the 20th round, you drafted Steven Matz because the projections say he’s destined for a 3.90 ERA and 1.25 WHIP this year.
+What you’ll realize on May 15th is that Matz won’t perform at a 3.80 ERA across each start.
+Sure, the expected average at the end of the year is a 3.80 ERA and 1.25 WHIP, but on May 15th, that’s a 4.46 ERA and 1.32 WHIP.
 Do you have the faith to hold him?
 Has something changed?

 The great news for you is that the waiver wire exists.
-You don’t have to keep rostering Keller.
-And even better than that, there will be so many available pitchers who will help you at that time, who you’ll be so happy to swap with Keller.
+You don’t have to keep rostering Matz.
+And even better than that, there will be so many available pitchers who will help you at that time, who you’ll be so happy to swap with Matz.
 This brings us to our next point:

 All 12 of those pitchers had significant value in 2019 and were drafted after pick #300 — i.e. went undrafted in your 12-teamers.